by John Nieman

 Victoria, Australia

-Some years ago the British band Dire Straights was coming to Melbourne and it would sell out early.
-I arranged to take a few hours off work the morning the bookings opened, and queued up very early at the ticket outlet in a neighbouring suburb.
+Some years ago, the British band Dire Straits was coming to Melbourne.
+I knew the concert would sell out early.
+I arranged to take a few hours off work the morning the bookings opened and queued up very early at the ticket outlet in a neighbouring suburb.

-I ended up at the window behind a little, elderly bird-like woman.
-I must say I’d seen her before around our rather run-down suburb.
-You know the sort of suburb, in transition from slum to yuppiedom where the new chums bolted our doors and had security alarms and the older residents kept to themselves.
+I ended up at the window behind a little, elderly, bird-like woman.
+I’d seen her before around our rather run-down suburb.
+You know the sort of suburb — in transition from slum to yuppiedom — where the new chums bolted their doors and had security alarms, and the older residents kept to themselves.

-She’d arrived with a pocket full of cash to buy tickets for her working kids and their mates who couldn’t leave work to buy tickets.
-When the tickets were passed to the lady she looked dismayed; she was about twenty-odd dollars short in the total.
-This was a disaster: by the time she went and got more money tickets would be sold out.
-Or she could buy one less ticket and someone would miss out.
+She’d arrived with a pocket full of cash to buy tickets for her working kids and their mates, who couldn’t leave work to buy tickets.
+When the tickets were passed to the lady, she looked dismayed; she was twenty-odd dollars short.
+This was a disaster: by the time she went and got more money, tickets would be sold out.
+Or she could buy one less ticket, and someone would miss out.
 “Birdie”, as she had become in my mind, obviously didn’t have a credit card.

-She acquiesced with many thanks, taking of addresses and promises to return the money.
-But now I was about $1.50 light in cash of the amount Birdie needed.
-I asked the clerk “Can I add the money to my card purchase?”
+She acquiesced with many thanks, taking my address and promising to return the money.
+But I was about $1.50 light in cash of the amount Birdie needed.
+I asked the clerk, “Can I add the money to my card purchase?”

-She replied, “No Sir, our system can’t cope with that,” disappeared below the counter, and came back clutching her purse.
-She wordlessly extracted $2, adding it to the total went.
+She replied, “No, sir, our system can’t cope with that,” disappeared below the counter, and came back clutching her purse.
+She wordlessly extracted $2, adding it to the total.

-As the tickets were expensive the twenty wasn’t a big deal.
-But I was really impressed with the clerk who had made an outside the square decision and solved the problem.
+As the tickets were expensive, the $20 wasn’t a big deal.
+But I was really impressed with the clerk who had made an outside-the-square decision and solved the problem.
 Three people were having a better day by bending the social rules about strangers.

-Birdie explained that she’d already gone back during the day, a return walk of some two miles for an 80-year-old, and paid the clerk her $2.
-Her working grandkids, as it turned out, and their mates wanted to thank me personally.
+Birdie explained that she’d already gone back during the day — a return walk of some two miles for an 80-year-old — and paid the clerk her $2.
+Her working grandkids and their mates wanted to thank me personally.

-From that day on we newchums had old locals in the street talk to us whenever we met — it seemed Birdie was a bit of a local character.
+From that day on, we new chums had old locals in the street talk to us whenever we met.
+Birdie was a bit of a local character.
 It wasn’t long before we felt we belonged.

-My takeaway lesson was, to not to be closed and to take a chance — you never know what friendships will result.
-The lottery ticket didn’t win but I sure did.
+My takeaway lesson was not to be closed and to take a chance — you never know what friendships will result.
+The lottery ticket didn’t win, but I sure did.

 Podcast: Play in new window | Download (Duration: 4:10 — 2.0MB)